Community Health Workers

 Crystal NgThe focus of community health worker (CHW) discourse seems to have changed, and in my opinion, for the better.
 Whereas it previously seemed to me that global health conferences and literature focused primarily on training and task-shifting for CHWs, a recent meeting sponsored by the CORE Group—the implementing organization for the USAID Child Survival and Health Network Program—demonstrated that the field is now taking a more comprehensive view, including CHWs as a natural and key part of child survival and maternal and child health discussions.

-Applying human resources management to CHWs
+Applying human resources management to community health workers

 Throughout the sessions, the need to consider strategies for managing the development and performance of CHWs as part of a community health system came up repeatedly.
 Read more »